 The Flinn Gallery is a non-profit, education-oriented exhibition space that presents art in all mediums from a wide range of periods, visions and techniques.
-The Gallery Committee, comprised of over 50 volunteers, curates and mounts six (6) exhibitions a year from September through June.
+The Gallery Committee, comprised of over 50 volunteers, curates and mounts six (6) exhibitions a year from September through June**.
 Each exhibition features an opening reception and related events.
-The Gallery attracts close to 10,000 visitors annually.
+The Gallery attracts close to 10,000 visitors annually. **Note that Greenwich Library is currently under renovation, so this is subject to change.

 The Flinn Gallery is dedicated to presenting a diverse range of local, national and international artwork and related programs that visually and conceptually engage the public, collectors and artists in a mutually enriching cultural experience.